What is a Trust Request?

 In Clio, you will have to manually record a negative transaction to reflect any unused funds that you have returned to your client.

-For general instructions on how to record a return of trust funds in Clio, please see the "Returning Unearned Trust Funds to Clients" article.
+For general instructions on how to record a return of trust funds in Clio, please see the "Disbursing Trust Funds" article.

 Until a payment has been received on a Trust Request, it can be voided by following the instructions on the "Creating and Managing Trust Request Bills" article.